JSSatchell/HyperSearch/README.md

 #### UPDATE THE SETTINGS

-Begin the search with "Set>"
+Begin the search with `Set>`

-To update the search engine, type "Search>" and then either "Google", "Bing", or "DuckDuckGo".
+To update the search engine, type `Search>` and then either `Google`, `Bing`, or `DuckDuckGo`.
 DuckDuckGo is currently the default.

     Set>Search>Google

-To edit the hotkeys, type "Hotkey1/2>" followed by your desired hotkey
+To edit the hotkeys, type `Hotkey1/2>` followed by your desired hotkey

-For reference: "Hotkey1" opens the GUI, "Hotkey2" searches for highlighted text
+For reference: `Hotkey1` opens the GUI, `Hotkey2` searches for highlighted text

     Set>Hotkey1>ctrl+space

-To turn on/off window jumping, type "Jump>On/Off"
+To turn on/off window jumping, type `Jump>On/Off`

     Set>Jump>Off

-To set the interface to the more streamlined one of HyperSearch Lite, type "Min"
+To set the interface to the more streamlined one of HyperSearch Lite, type `Min`

     Set>Min

-To return to the full HyperSearch interface, type "Max"
+To return to the full HyperSearch interface, type `Max`

     Set>Max

-To set the color mode, type either "Dark" or "Light".
+To set the color mode, type either `Dark` or `Light`.
 Dark is the default

     Set>Light

-To set the transparency, type "Transparency>" and enter a number between 1-100.
+To set the transparency, type `Transparency>` and enter a number between `1` - `100`.
 Default is 80%

     Set>Transparency>80